 p h o t o g r a p h y

-Gallery 1 > North-East of England > Penshaw Monument, Sunderland
+Gallery 1 > city of sunderland > Penshaw Monument

 Penshaw Monument is officially The Earl of Durham's Monument, A folly built in 1844 on Penshaw Hill between the districts of Washington and Houghton-le-Spring, within the City of Sunderland, North East England.
 It is dedicated to John Lambton (1792–1840), 1st Earl of Durham and the first Governor of the Province of Canada.
 The 136-metre (446 ft) hill on which the monument stands was presented by Charles Vane, 3rd Marquess of Londonderry.
 The monument dominates the local landscape as a half-sized replica of the Temple of Hephaestus in Athens.
 It is floodlit at night.